microsoft/vscode-cmake-tools/docs/cmake-project-view.md

 The full level of options for the CMake status can be seen below:

-### CMake Status Bar Configuration Options in your Settings Json
+### CMake Status Bar and Project Status View Configuration Options in your Settings Json
 ```json
 "cmake.options.statusBarVisibility": "visible", "icon", "compact", "hidden"
 "cmake.options.advanced": {